The Importance of Dental Health

 Could dental infection put you at risk of more serious illnesses including Alzheimer's?
 If so, what are the main risk factors – and how can we reduce the risks?

 Could dental infection lead to other health risks?

 Gum infection has been linked to an increased risk of diseases such as obesity, type 2 diabetes and gastrointestinal and pancreatic cancers – although how exactly this happens still isn’t clear.
 That’s the conclusion of a 2015 article in Mediators of Inflammation.

 It had also been suggested that periodontitis (inflammation of the gums) might play a part in the onset of cardiovascular diseases (such as heart attack, angina and stroke).
 However, the American Heart Association has concluded that there isn’t yet evidence that gum inflammation causes cardiovascular disease.

 What are the main risk factors for gum disease?

+Despite our best efforts the UK prevalence of chronic periodontitis has remained at 45%.
 The NHS advises that plaque is a significant cause of gum disease.
 Plaque is a sticky substance which forms on the teeth when you eat and drink sugary and starchy food in particular.
 Initially this causes gingivitis (a milder form of gum disease with possible symptoms including bleeding when you brush your teeth and bad breath).
 If not treated this can lead to periodontitis (more severe, affecting the tissues that support teeth and hold them in place).
 If untreated this can lead the bone in the jaw to decay and teeth to become loose and eventually fall out.